 5. Set new boundaries in your parent-child relationship

 Have you been supporting your parent for many years and unwittingly playing the role of an enabler?
 Many adult children of alcoholics and addicts find themselves in this situation.
 Although you can not control your parent’s addiction or their behavior, you can control how you react to it and how you let it affect your own life.
 Take stock of the ways in which you may be enabling their addiction and acting as a parent to your own parent.
 Are you constantly solving problems for them, running to save them at the drop of a hat, supporting them financially, or excusing inappropriate behaviors?
 Let them know that you will no longer continue to enable their addiction.
-Set boundaries around yourself emotionally, physically and financially as well as around your home.
+It is important for adult children of addicts and alcoholics to set boundaries around themselves emotionally, physically and financially as well as around their homes and families.
 Communicate these boundaries clearly as well as what will happen if the boundaries are violated.
 If your mother or father is older or unable to work and you do have to support them financially, avoid giving them extra money that they can use towards their addiction.
-Also see if there are any programs available that may provide them with financial assistance or social service benefits.

 If you are going to speak with your mother or father about their addiction, it is a good idea to have information about drug and alcohol rehabilitation centers on hand.
 If they decide they are ready to consider treatment, having some real options available will increase the likelihood that they follow through.
 Contact rehab facilities to speak with professionals and find the right program for your parent.
 For instance, Liberty Ranch offers free consultations so that you can learn more about what program may be appropriate for your mother or father.